Competing types in preferential attachment graphs with community structure: Proofs

-To show that the proportions of red in each community all converge to the same limit, note that, because $\Psi$ is the generator matrix of a finite state continuous time Markov chain, for any row vector $s\in \R^N$ we have that the sum of the elements in $s\Psi$ is zero, and thus the $(N-1)$-dimensional subspace of row vectors whose elements sum to zero is preserved under $\Psi$.
+To complete the proof of Theorem \ref{linear}, we need to show that the proportions of red in each community all converge to the same limit $M$.
+To do this, note that, because $\Psi$ from the proof of Lemma \ref{lem:ctsmarkov} is the generator matrix of a finite state continuous time Markov chain, for any row vector $s\in \RR^N$ we have that the sum of the elements in $s\Psi$ is zero, and thus the $(N-1)$-dimensional subspace of row vectors whose elements sum to zero is preserved under $\Psi$.
 Furthermore, by our assumptions on the community structure, the multiplicity of $0$ as an eigenvalue of $\Psi$ is $1$ and all other eigenvalues are strictly negative; let $-\lambda_2<0$ be the largest eigenvalue of $\Psi$ other than $0$ and let $-\lambda_N$ be the smallest eigenvalue of $\Psi$.